 The FINNARP (Finnish Antarctic research program) operations office is responsible for the logistics and maintenance of Aboa.
 FINNARP operates in connection with the Finnish Meteorological Institute under the Ministry of Transport and Communications.
-FINNARP's main responsibilities are to carry out the Finnish Antarctic Research activities in accordance with the Finnish Antarctic Strategy, maintain the Finnish research station Aboa, arrange the field research and supervise that both national and international legislation and obligations are complied with.
+FINNARP's main responsibilities are to carry out Finnish Antarctic research activities in accordance with the Finnish Antarctic Strategy, to maintain Aboa, arrange field research and supervise that both national and international law and obligations are complied with.
 In addition, FINNARP manages travelling expenses, transportation and health care of Antarctic expeditioners to Aboa and other destinations.

-The fieldwork in the Antarctic is usually carried out in the Finnish research station Aboa and from there to other areas in the western Queen Maud Land.
-If needed, FINNARP arranges working facilities in the research stations of other countries as well.
-For marine scientific projects FINNARP arranges transportation and working facilities on ships.
-FINNARP also manages travelling expenses, transportation, health care and catering of Antarctic expeditions.
-Usually, FINNARP does not provide research equipment nor transportation packages.
+The fieldwork in the Antarctic is usually carried out at Aboa and from there to other areas in the western Dronning Maud Land.
+In addition, FINNARP arranges working facilities in the research stations or vessels of other countries.